 The Corporation maintains a defined contribution savings retirement plan (the Plan) eligible to all employees.
-For all employees having been employed for one year, through December 31, 2021, the Corporation made a 100% match of an employee's contribution to the Plan up to 4% and a 1.5% discretionary contribution each pay period.
-Effective January 1, 2022, the Corporation began making a 100% match of an employee's contribution to the Plan up to 6% and no longer makes the 1.5% discretionary contribution to the Plan.
-The Corporation's contributions to the Plan for the years ended September 30, 2023 and 2022 were \$455,606 and \$441,688, respectively.
+For all employees having been employed for one year, the Corporation makes a 100% match of an employee's contribution to the Plan up to 6%.
+The Corporation's contributions to the Plan for the years ended September 30, 2024 and 2023 were \$489,489 and \$455,606, respectively.